 A server at the restaurant studying to become a nurse, and a Public Health student of Michael Pollan’s, became the first lab techs for the project.
 Later, there were more interns, and still later a small paid staff.
-Community Grains invested about $10,000 for materials and labor.
-However, Dr. Killilea did not receive salary or honorarium for developing this test.
+Community Grains invested about $500 for supplies and $10,000 for facilities.
+However, Dr. Killilea did not receive a salary or honorarium for developing this test.
 Community Grains did not control any aspect of experimental design or reporting of the results.

 Dr. Killilea’s work demonstrates the effectiveness of measuring whole grain using WGA.
 The tests were performed on products purchased at local supermarkets and were tested well within their best-by dates.
 (A more robust test would have tested the same products from many supermarkets in different parts of the country.)

 The publication of Dr. Killilea’s study is milestone for us, but new questions and challenges are ahead.

 Click here to see our To-Do list via Bob Klein’s Menus of Change presentation.